david-touch/Drought-multiomics-biofilms/README.md

 This work was submitted to Microbiome in October 2025.

 ## Files description
 Run in order to make sure to have all necessary results.
-Please create folders called **Results** and **Figures** prior to any analyses.
+Please create folders called **Results** and **Figures**, nd unzip the files prior to any analyses.

 *Taxonomy_bac.R*: Code to generate Figure_1, Figure_S1 and File_S1.